vasilije2448/reinforcement-learning/Reinforcement Learning: An Introduction/Chapter 1/README.md

-- We should compress states such that only useful information is preserved.
+- We could compress states such that only useful information is preserved.